This post may contain affiliate links.

 • Blue cheese is a classic wedge topping.
 Opt for a dry, crumbly blue cheese with a mild flavor.
 If you don’t like blue cheese, feta is an acceptable substitute.

 • Creamy dressing to hold it all together.
-My wedge features a creamy buttermilk basil ranch dressing that features…castelvetrano olives.
-The olives get pulsed in at the end so they get minced but still add some texture to the dressing.
+My wedge features a creamy buttermilk basil ranch dressing that features…Castelvetrano olives.
+The olives get pulsed in at the end to retain some texture.
 I’m obsessed.
+(If you aren’t a fan of olives, I can attest that this dressing is fabulous without them too).

 Wedge salad topped with creamy dressing, bacon, tomatoes, and crumbled cheese on a speckled plate.